Chinese Coins: These Are a Few of My Favorite (and Less Favorite) Things of 2019

 And while all this goes on, gold spends the entire month of November testing its support at $1,450/ounce.

 Shanghai hosts the December CICE event (November 30-December 2).
 It is mobbed the first day while China Hong Kong competes to maintain its leading role for numismatic shows.
 The Hong Kong International Numismatic Fair opens a few days later (December 6-8, 2019) in China.

 $360 billion worth of tariffs on Chinese goods are still in place, some as high as 25%, and strangle imports of 2020 Panda coins to the USA.

 Gold closes 2019 at $1,519.50/ounce and silver at $17.83/ounce.

 A. The Shenyang Mint prepares for the 70th Anniversary of the People’s Republic of China with an outdoor photo display.

 B. A 10 Yuan 30 gram silver coin that commemorates the 70th Anniversary of the People’s Republic of China.

 C. 2019 Panda coin designer Tong Fang autographs cards and promotes Panda coins at a coin show.

-D. The Hong Kong Coin Show in March 2019.
+D. The Hong Kong Coin Show in China in March 2019.